What Is Full Spectrum LED Lighting?

 Other Common Questions

 These are LED grow lights that have a higher broadband LED ratio.
 They are white lights with no wavelengths.
 The white in question is a mixture of green, red, and blue wavebands.
-Broad-spectrum LEDs don’t mimic sunlight but can easily replace sunlight to stimulate crop development and give-off high crop yields in any environment.
+Broad-spectrum LEDs don’t mimic sunlight but can easily replace sunlight to stimulate crop development and give off high crop yields in any environment including grow tent kits.

 How to find the right grow light?